iainsmith/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up a Mac OS X or Linux laptop for Rails development.
+Laptop is a script to set up a Mac OS X laptop for Rails development and general awesomeness.

 Requirements
 ------------

-### Mac OS X

 1) Install a C compiler.